corupta/drag-drop-list-react/README.md

 (Stopping to press, moving mouse out of item, etc. during this delay will prevent the item from being dragged.)

-Honestly, I'm not sure, what would be a good use case for this.
-I've only implemented this feature because, I've also implemented it for a touch version.
+It is a good idea to use this when  one or more of your items in this list have at least one input.

 Default value is 0.